 A critical platform for those working creatively within addiction, the criminal justice system, homelessness and mental health.
 Supported using public funding by the National Lottery through Arts Council England, and by ICCE, TCCE and C4CC.

-ART vs REHAB is a platform for people working in art and rehabilitation; including those working creatively in addiction, the criminal justice system, homelessness and mental health.
+ART vs REHAB is a series of Critical Tool Kits, Podcasts and Writing for people working in art and rehabilitation; including those working creatively in addiction, the criminal justice system, homelessness and mental health.

 It is a catalyst for criticality and change in the field, based on the principles of open innovation and collaborative practice.